 - Your school district and specialists have many of these materials on hand for students.
 Consult with your Assistive Technology Specialist, Speech Therapist, Occupational Therapist, and Physical Therapist to see what they may have available.
 When they know you will implement the equipment or devices they loan you, they are much more willing to share what they have.
 They have great knowledge of what is available throughout the district and various schools, and what items are or are not currently being used.
 They can be a great resource for the tools I listed above.

-- The amount of money in our classroom budgets vary across districts so it is different for all of us.
+- The amount of money in our classroom budgets varies across districts, so it is different for all of us.
 I suggest taking a close look at what to spend it on.
 If you really would benefit from a more expensive item, would it be worth it to spend your whole budget on that, and then personally buy any basic needs throughout the year (i.e. construction paper, glue sticks, etc.)?
 This will vary across teachers and school years, so you need to examine these things at the start of each year and do what is best for your students AND your wallet!

 Amazon Wish List

 - This past year there were several things I wanted to get for my classroom, mostly sensory items.
 My budget was tied up with other things, so I made a wish list on Amazon.
-Once you make an Amazon Wish List, you can share the link to your list and anyone can purchase items from the list.
+Once you make an Amazon Wish List, you can share the link to your list and anyone can purchase items from that list.
 Just share away on your favorite Social Media outlets.
 So easy!
 I shared this on my classroom Facebook page as well as my personal Facebook page.
 Soon, I started getting items arriving at my door from people I haven’t seen in years who wanted to give to my classroom.
 Also, my students’ parents shared the link to their pages, so their friends and family purchased items as well!

 - It is always exciting when the new school year is approaching and I start thinking about what materials will make my classroom thrive.
 Collaboration with your district specialists will be key in getting you started with everything you need.
 Then take a good look at the needs of your students and the types of activities in your day before you decide what purchases you need to make to help your students be successful.
 And remember, you don’t need everything at once.
 You have lots of years of teaching ahead of you.
 Aim for one new thing each year and soon you will have a great arsenal of tools to help all your students!